Kenosha school bus issues worry family of twins with hearing loss

 FREE DOWNLOAD: Get breaking news alerts in the FOX6 News app for iOS or Android.

 Bringman was in Racine at the time.
-He said he headed straight for Curtis Strange Elementary School where his daughters attend.
+He said he headed straight for Curtis Strange Elementary School, where his children attend.
 Roughly 12 minutes later, he estimates, his wife called to say she located the kids near their home – about one block from the bus stop.

 "Holding hands, crying.
 They were hysterical," Bringman said.

-Bringman said the children were put on the wrong bus and said the driver dropped them off at home by mistake.
+Bringman tells FOX6 News the children were put on the wrong bus at school, and said the driver dropped them off at their house – where no one was home.

-The kids have since been reassigned to a bus for special education students that will pick them up and drop them off at home.
+The kids have since been reassigned to a bus for students with disabilities that will pick them up and drop them off at home, providing door-to-door service.

 In a statement to FOX6 News, a Kenosha Unified School District spokeswoman said: